francismontalbo/swatdcnn/README.md

 Then simply enter the command in the conda CLI `pip install -r requirements.txt`

-Once installed, you may either the models individually or make use of the pre-trained weights.
+Once installed, you may either train the models individually or make use of the pre-trained weights on the give link.

+## Pre-trained weights required by the SWAT-DCNN

+** T-DCNN Weights Link **

+Make sure to save the links under the `/models/` folder.